Why Click the Google +1 Button on Websites Instead of Liking or Tweeting Them?

 Also I want to find this site next time I search for it.
-Your own Google +1 votes will not only push the resource you voted up in other people's results it will also show up in yours and have a direct impact on the ranking.
-We still don't know yet how big this will be, but a study already claims that the ranking benefit is quite considerable.
-Still there are more reasons to click +1:
+Your own Google +1 votes will not only push the resource you voted up in other people’s results it will also show up in yours and have a direct impact on the ranking.
+We still don’t know yet how big this will be, but there are more reasons to click +1:

 Image: My Google Bookmarks results for the query [seo blog].
 Take note that the formerly bookmarked results I have clicked +1 on recently have a new date and tend to show up on top.